 DYTUR reporting forms and due dates will be provided by MSHN.
 Providers are responsible for reviewing all reporting forms for completeness and accuracy prior to sending to MSHN.

-SAPT Block Grant funds cannot be used for law enforcement compliance checks; this includes including Formal Synar and non-Synar activities, or tobacco cessation programs.
+SAPT Block Grant funds cannot be used for law enforcement; this includes Formal Synar and non-Synar activities or tobacco cessation programs.

 Early Intervention-Prevention